Cutwell/featherweight/_posts/2022-10-30-featherweight.md

 * [RSS feeds](#rss-feeds)

 ## Customising the site
-The index page of the website can be customised using `_config.yml`.
-Update the site name, site author, homepage description metadata, website language, social media links, and your professional resume.
-You can also edit `_pages/about.md` for a longform biography / introduction using markdown.
+You can add or update content on the homepage by editing the `index.md` markdown file.
+Your contact details can be updated by editing the `_pages/contact.md` file, and the site name, site author, homepage description metadata, website language, etc., can be updated using `_config.yml`.

 There are also a number of compression options to enable/disable cosmetic details.
-Enabling `css` adds CSS styling (inspired by [58 bytes of CSS to look great nearly everywhere](https://gist.github.com/JoeyBurzynski/617fb6201335779f8424ad9528b72c41).
-Page footer and home-link adds social media links to post footer, and navigation from blog posts to the homepage. `load-time` prints the page load time to the homepage and blog posts, showing off how fast your website is!
+Enabling `css` adds CSS styling (inspired by [58 bytes of CSS to look great nearly everywhere](https://gist.github.com/JoeyBurzynski/617fb6201335779f8424ad9528b72c41) - customise the website CSS by editing `_includes/main.css`.
+Page footer and home-link adds social media links to post footer, and navigation from blog posts to the homepage. `load-time` prints the page load time to the homepage and blog posts, while `page-size` reports the total HTML page size; showing off the effectiveness of the theme!

 ## Writing a blog post
 ```